Marmat001/game-database/README.md

 Game search feature <br />
 Individual section for new / upcoming / most popular & searched games <br />
 Game page with detailed information about each game, including game description, release date, star rating, console availability and an interactive image gallery <br />
+Transition animations using framer motion <br />
-Drag handler to change position in current song <br />
+Navigation that underlines the current active page <br />
-Song library to choose songs from <br />
+Particle effects on homepage using ParticleJS <br />
 Mobile responsive